pixelcircuits/VisualSound/README.md

-# VisualSound
+# VisualSound (LED Cube)
-Bluetooth Speaker Visualizer powered by Raspberry Pi
+Bluetooth Speaker Visualizer powered by Raspberry Pi (LED Cube Version)

 ## Software Setup
 Please follow these steps to install and setup the Visualizer on a Raspberry Pi 3 (other Raspberry Pi versions not yet supported).